 Inventory Summary Report

 gives the total quantity and value of all your in-stock items across the different stores.
 You can view the on-hand inventory Quantity and value at any point in time and track the items which are on the purchase order.
-Overall total is displayed at the bottom of the report for
+The overall total is displayed at the bottom of the report for

 the items displayed on the current page.